 Do I Have To Pay For The Special Assessment?

-Yes, as a condominium unit owner, you are typically required to pay for special assessments levied by the condominium corporation.
-Special assessments are legally binding charges imposed on unit owners to cover significant expenses related to the common elements or the building’s infrastructure that are not adequately covered by the reserve fund or the regular operating budget.
-These assessments can be levied for a variety of reasons, including but not limited to emergency repairs, necessary upgrades to ensure the building meets current standards or to replenish an underfunded reserve fund.
+Yes, as a condo unit owner, you are required to pay the special assessment imposed by the condo corporation.
+Special assessments are legally binding charges on unit owners to pay for major expenses related to the common elements or the building’s infrastructure that are not covered by the reserve fund or the regular budget.
+These can be for a variety of reasons, including but not limited to emergency repairs, upgrades to meet current standards or to top up an underfunded reserve fund.

-The obligation to pay these assessments is usually outlined in the condominium’s declaration, by-laws, and the governing provincial or territorial legislation, such as the Condominium Act in Ontario.
-Failure to pay special assessments, just like failure to pay regular condo fees, can result in consequences for an owner, including liens against their unit, legal action, and even forced sale of the unit in extreme cases.
+This is usually outlined in the condo’s declaration, by-laws and the governing provincial or territorial legislation such as the Condominium Act in Ontario.
+Not paying special assessments is the same as not paying regular condo fees and can result in consequences for the owner including liens on the unit, legal action and even forced sale of the unit in extreme cases.

-If you find yourself facing a special assessment that you believe is unfair or have concerns about the process that was followed to levy it, it may be beneficial to:
+If you are facing a special assessment you think is unfair or have concerns about the process that was followed to impose it then:

-- Review the condominium’s governing documents and the relevant legislation to understand the process for levying special assessments and any rights you may have.
+- Review the condo’s governing documents and the relevant legislation to understand the process for special assessments and your rights.

-- Communicate with the condominium board or management to express your concerns and seek clarification about the necessity and calculation of the assessment.
+- Talk to the condo board or management to express your concerns and get clarification on the necessity and calculation of the assessment.

-- Consult with a legal professional specializing in condominium law if you believe the assessment has been improperly levied or want to explore your legal options.
+- Consult with a condo lawyer if you think the assessment was improperly imposed or want to explore your options.

-It’s also worth engaging in the community and attending condominium board meetings to stay informed about potential financial issues or upcoming expenses that could lead to special assessments.
-Being proactive and involved can offer you more insight and potentially influence decisions impacting your financial obligations as an owner.
+It’s also worth getting involved in the community and attending condo board meetings to stay informed about potential financial issues or upcoming expenses that could result in special assessments.
+Being proactive and involved can give you more information and potentially more control over decisions that affect your wallet as an owner.

 Loss Assessment Coverage